iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Original Conception of Momentum Method.md

 ---
 ### **Giving a Form to the Estimating Sequence and Functions so It's easy to Derive the Algorithm**

-Nesterov find a simple quadratic form for the estimating sequence $\phi_k$ such that, it's preseved under the update procedures.
+Nesterov find a simple quadratic form for the estimating sequence $\phi_k$ such that, it's preserved under the update procedures.

 #### **Lemma 2.2.3 | Updating with the Canonical Form**
 > Continuing from the previous corollary,